-People often ask, "should I file for a divorce or a legal separation?"
+People often ask, "should I file for a divorce or get a legal separation?"
 The answer is, "it depends."
-Firstly, let's break down exactly what the divorce process is.
+Firstly, let's break down exactly what a divorce is.

-The divorce process can be summed up to three to four primary subjects:
+The divorce process can be summed up into four primary subjects:

 - The termination of the marital status